chronicleworks/chronicle/README.md

 ### chronicle:entitySignature

-A hex encoded ecdsa signature for the resource represented by the attachment.
+A hex encoded ECDSA signature for the resource represented by an attachment.

 Domain: Attachment

 ### chronicle:entityLocator

-An arbitrary value describing the attachment, likely an external IRI
+An arbitrary value describing the attachment, likely an external IRI.

 Domain: Attachment

 ### chronicle:signedAtTime

-The date / time when the attachment was created
+The date / time when an attachment was created.

 Domain: chronicle:Attachment

 ### chronicle:signedBy

-The chronicle:Identity (and by inference, prov:Agent) that signed the attachment
+The chronicle:Identity (and by inference, prov:Agent) that signed an attachment.

 Domain: chronicle:Attachment
 Range: chronicle:Identity